 To take forward my uncoordinated learning trajectory, I got into MBA [Finance] at Colorado Tech University in the US.
 During my Masters, I worked with the International Admissions office and was confronted with the recruitment difficulties the Americans faced, particularly in the context of students from Indian and China.
 That’s where the student recruitment consultation business, CAANWINGS was incepted.
 Upon graduation, I had a stint with a Phoenix-based Bank in the US for about a year before I headed back to India to carry forward the business, a rather tainted career option in India then, which I now take satisfaction in being a pioneer in professionalizing.

 For over seventeen years now, I’ve seen the highs and lows of student visas and the immigration industry.
 Besides providing expertise in visas for Studying Abroad, Skilled Migration to Australia has been my forte for more than a decade now.
 Having come to the high point of professional acclaim, I now try to blend in my surge for writing.
 I’ve enjoyed being an expert panelist for TV Talk Shows and have been contributing to the leading Newspaper Dailies and Magazines on the mobility of people to the foreign shores for studying, working and resettlement.
 Unable to start off a magazine conceptualized as ‘Visa Matters’, [owing to a plate full of client files], I have now authored a blog site.
-Through my blogs, I intend to bring to the readers qualified advice, views, analysis and resourcefulness on updated information, along with moot points on visa related issues that concern applicants in India at large.
+Through my blogs, I intend to bring to the readers qualified advice, views, analysis, and resourcefulness on updated information, along with moot points on visa related issues that concern applicants in India at large.
+And of course, pour over my thoughts and reflections on life through my blogs.
 For now, I’ve tried to put together scattered pieces [some of the ones I could find] written in the past.